 that I have ever known.
 I do not believe that he would ever intentionally hurt

-to say about anyone.
-He was always fun to be around because he was always
+say about anyone.
+He was always fun to be around because he was always upbeat.

-upbeat.
-Anyone who would continue to go out for varsity basketball when he was
+Anyone who would continue to go out for varsity basketball when he was as

-as undersized as Carl, has to have a positive attitude.
-And when it came to
+undersized as Carl, has to have a positive attitude.
+And when it came to track,

-track, this positive attitude turned into a real confidence.
-Carl knew that
+this positive attitude turned into a real confidence.
+Carl knew that there was

-there was no one at Southwest that could catch him at any distance short of 200
+no one at Southwest that could catch him at any distance short of 200 yards.
+He

-rarely crossed after we got to Southwest, because of our sharing a table in
+crossed after we got to Southwest, because of our sharing a table in seventh

-seventh grade math class, we always has a common bond that kept us cordial.
-I
+grade math class, we always has a common bond that kept us cordial.
+I remember

-remember attending a party at her house in eighth or ninth grade that was one of
+attending a party at her house in eighth or ninth grade that was one of the most

-and polite.
-We had a number of classmates who were kind and considerate, and
+polite.
+We had a number of classmates who were kind and considerate, and Anne

-Anne was one of the kindest.
-I always enjoyed being around Anne because she
+was one of the kindest.
+I always enjoyed being around Anne because she didn’t

-didn’t make me feel like a person and not a kid.
-Anne was a person that I
+make me feel like a person and not a kid.
+Anne was a person that I always

-always thought enjoyed and respected other people.
-Consequently, everyone seemed
+thought enjoyed and respected other people.
+Consequently, everyone seemed to

 Kerry Rainey – Kerry was not in many of my classes, but he was always in the thick of things from a student council or extra-curricular standpoint.
 Kerry was usually very serious and it was sometimes rare to see him smile, but he would light up the room when he did smile.
 I remember him as Mr. Basketball.
 He and Carl Passoff were devoted to a sport that Southwest never seemed to take seriously.
 I would have enjoyed seeing Kerry play small forward on a team with a truly impressive center and big forward.
 I was advised that Kerry played an active roll in planning one of the first reunions.
 It would be great to get Kerry into the “Keep in Touch” program.